VoIP monitoring with PRTG

 Decide when alerts should be sent, and the way you would like to receive them: by email, SMS, or push notification.
 As an IT manager, you can rest assured that you will be notified of issues promptly, before emergencies crop up.
 This alarm feature is likewise included!

 Thanks to the dashboard designer, you can create your own personal dashboard - and keep a constant eye on your entire monitoring environment.
-For inspiration, see some examples of dashboards from our users.
 Even while on the go, you'll enjoy a constant overview by way of our app, which is available for Android and iOS.

 Comprehensive network monitoring